Microsoft Entra ID authorization for SCIM

 Create a new SCIM application and authorize it:

-1. Sign in to your Azure portal.
+1. Sign in to your Microsoft Entra admin center.

 • What's the name of your app?: The name of your application.